NOAA-MRINE-TAMUCC-STAGES-2024/Training_Yolov8_deep_learning_model/README.md

 Sentinel-2 has a 290 km swath width (the area observed during a single pass of the satellite), allowing it to cover large regions in each pass.

+# **What order to open the files**

+"Using_Images_From_GEE_Sentinel_2_Satellite.md" is the roadmap for using the GEE Sentinel 2 satellite images to create a training dataset, ad you will need to download its corresponding ".py" file.
+Next, you will follow "view_individual_GEES2_images.py" to view the individual satellite images.
+You will need to download its corresponding ".py" file, and "positive_IDs.py".
+You should download all of the python files into the same folder, to make things easier.